-The Energy Information Administration released its Short-Term Energy Outlook for May, and it shows that OECD oil inventories likely bottomed last June at 2.806 billion barrels.
-It estimated that stocks rose by 20 million barrels in April to 2.860 billion, 51 million barrels higher than a year ago.
+The Energy Information Administration released its Short-Term Energy Outlook for May, and it shows that OECD oil inventories likely bottomed last June 2018 at 2.802 billion barrels.
+It estimated stocks built by 267 million barrels in April to end at 3.352 billion, 488 million barrels higher than a year ago.

 Oil Price Implications

-I used the model to assess WTI oil prices for the EIA forecast period through 2019 and 2020 and compared the regression equation forecast to actual NYMEX futures prices as of May 7th.
-The result is that oil futures prices are modestly undervalued until May 2020.
-But it also shows that crude oil prices should have peaked for the period 2019 to 2020.
-(More below on the uncertainties of a single projection.)
+I used the model to assess WTI oil prices for the EIA forecast period through 2020 and 2021 and compared the regression equation forecast to actual NYMEX futures prices as of May 11th.
+The result is that oil futures prices are presently overvalued for the forecast horizon.
+The model predicts oil prices would drop below zero even with the production cuts to be made by OPEC+ due to the inventory builds.

 Check back to see my next post!

 Disclosure: This contributor does not own any stocks mentioned in this article.
 This article is the opinion of the contributor themselves.
 The above is a matter of opinion provided for general information purposes only and is not intended as investment advice.
 This contributor is not receiving compensation (other than from INO.com) for their opinion.